-Numerous non-sessile primary, secondary and tertiary consumers were also identified as forest-associates, many of which had clear habitat or trophic associations (Figure 2C).
-Many of these were canopy-dwelling species that depend on water column habitat provided primarily by

-Macrocystis pyrifera (see also Ambrose and Swarbrick 1989, Holbrook et al. 1990).
-For example, most field observations in the CINP (and elsewhere) of the gastropod Norrisia norrisi, the isopod Idotea resecata, and the carnivorous fishes Brachyistius frenatus, Sebastes atrovirens and Heterostichus rostratus occur within and around M. pyrifera canopies (e.g. Feder et al. 1974, Ebeling et al. 1980, Coyer 1985, Stebbins 1986, Anderson 1994, Hobson and Chess 2001); Holbrook et al. (1990) similarly observed significant increases in the density of B. frenatus, S. atrovirens and H. rostratus with increased M. pyrifera abundance.
-Many non-canopy species were also identified as forest-associates, including the harbor seal Phoca vitulina, the sea star Pycnopodia helianthoides, and the sheephead Semicossyphus pulcher, the latter two of which are generalist kelp forest predators, suggesting a trophic association.
-The forest-associated crab Cancer antennarius is commonly found around the base of kelp holdfasts (Morris et al. 1980) and may have a structural association with M. pyrifera.
-Many of the non-obligate forest associations appeared to be due primarily to the presence of M. pyrifera in forested areas.
+Numerous nonsessile primary, secondary, and tertiary consumers were also identified as forest associates, many of which had clear habitat or trophic associations (Figure 2C).
+Many of these were canopy-dwelling species that depend on water-column habitat provided primarily by M. pyrifera [see also Ambrose and Swarbrick (1989) and Holbrook and others (1990)].
+For example, most field observations in the CINP (and elsewhere) of the gastropod Norrisia norrisi, the isopod Idotea resecata, and the carnivorous fishes Brachyistius frenatus, Sebastes atrovirens, and Heterostichus rostratus occur within and around M. pyrifera canopies [for example, see Feder and others (1974), Ebeling and others (1980), Coyer (1985), Stebbins (1986), Anderson (1994), and Hobson and Chess (2001)]; Holbrook and colleagues (1990) similarly observed significant increases in the density of B. frenatus, S. atrovirens, and H. rostratus with increased M. pyrifera abundance.
+Many noncanopy species were also identified as forest associates, including the harbor seal Phoca vitulina, the sea star Pycnopodia helianthoides, and the sheephead Semicossyphus pulcher, the latter two of which are generalist kelp forest predators, suggesting a trophic association.
+The forest-associated crab Cancer antennarius is commonly found around the base of kelp holdfasts (Morris and others 1980) and may have a structural association with M. pyrifera.
+Many of the nonobligate forest associations appeared to be due primarily to the presence of M. pyrifera in forested areas.